Skip to Content

 Herrengasse shopping street, Graz

-The Painted House
+Check out the Painted House

 Herzoghof, Painted House, Graz

-The courtyard at Grazer Landhaus
+Discover the courtyard at Grazer Landhaus

 On the opposite side of the street check out the first Renaissance building in Graz.
 Step into the courtyard at Grazer Landhaus, the seat of the Styrian government.
-Beautiful Italianate windows, open arched corridors and a beautiful three storey arcade make this a courtyard a must-see stop.

 Local people use the steps to keep fit.
 One guy running up and down the steps tells me he does this ten times each morning to keep fit.
-Nothing amazing about that until he whispered that he’s 73 – and he’s not even breathless.
+Nothing amazing about that until he whispered that he’s 73.
+And he’s not even breathless.

 Steps to the Schlossberg Graz

 If steps aren’t your thing take the elevator to the top.
 Explore the artsy tunnel inside the hill lined with neon installations.
-The Schlossberg lift costs €1,60 per person and is the easiest way of climbing the mountain.
-There’s also a funicular.
-Schlossberg has seen a lot of history.
-The network of tunnels in the hill were used to shelter the residents of Graz during WWII and now house a nightclub.
+The Schlossberg lift costs €2,40 per person and is the easiest way of getting up the mountain.
+There’s also a funicular to take you up.

-Getting back down Schlossberg hill is a whole lot easier.
-And quirkier.
-Just slide down the world’s tallest underground slide.
 This crazy slide is 64m tall, 175m long and spirals down the elevator shaft back to the bottom of the hill in around 40 seconds going at speeds up to 30 km/h.
-The Slide Graz costs €6,20 for combined lift and slide ticket.
+The Slide Graz costs €6,00 plus €2,40 for the lift.

 So, we’ve covered a bit of culture and we’ve discovered some Graz quirk, so I guess you’re wondering what the close encounter entails.
 It’s of the third kind.
 Say hello to the ‘friendly alien’.

-Kunsthaus Graz – the friendly alien
+Kunsthaus Graz – meet the friendly alien

 Kunsthaus Graz is the city’s modern art museum, referred to by locals as the ‘Friendly Alien’, and built in 2003 to coincide with the city’s year as European City of Culture.